ButinVladimir/cyberiada/ROADMAP.md

 ### Side jobs

 Side jobs are basic orders.
 Each district has it's own set of counters for each side job of each quality.
 Each minute districts can receive new random side jobs.
 If district has side job available, player can assign one crew member to perform it.
 Side jobs have minimal and maximal caps.
-Some side jobs can provide side effects, such as: increasing probabilty of getting new side jobs and contracts in region, increasing probability of getting new mercenaries in region, increasing rewards, increasing experience gain.
+Some side jobs can provide side effects, such as: increasing probabilty of getting new side jobs and contracts in region, increasing probability of getting new mercenaries in region, increasing reputation and money rewards.

 Side jobs don't have time limit, always depend on one performer, have lowest requirements and will give rewards immediately, without time walling.
 They may have useful side effects.
 On other hand, side jobs have weakest multipliers.
 They are useful mostly in the beginning of game and as a support.